robinson-walk-lake-district-map-route

 As the path steepens towards Robinson Craggs, the character of the walk begins to change.
 The grassy slopes give way to rougher ground and scattered rock, and the views begin to expand dramatically.
 Looking back, the whole length of Newlands Valley stretches out below, framed by familiar fells like Catbells and the distant bulk of Skiddaw on the horizon.

-The climb alongside Robinson Craggs is the most interesting part of the ascent.
-The path winds its way upwards through broken rocky ground, occasionally steep but never difficult.
-It’s a good place to pause and take in the scenery — Buttermere appearing between the folds of the hills, with the High Stile ridge rising beyond.
+The climb up over Robinson Crags is the most interesting and fun part of the ascent for me.
+The path winds its way upwards through broken rocky ground, and you have to scramble up but but it’s not difficult, technical or too dangerous.
+It’s a good place to pause and take in the scenery.

-Higher up, the terrain begins to flatten slightly as the summit plateau of Robinson approaches.
+As you get past Robinson Crags and higher up towards the summit, the terrain begins to flatten slightly and open out as the summit plateau of Robinson approaches.
 On colder days, this exposed top often holds onto winter longer than the valleys below.
-Even in early spring, patches of snow can linger here, lying in shallow hollows and along the wind-sheltered edges of the plateau.
+Even in early spring (such as the day of this walk), patches of snow can linger here, lying in shallow hollows and along the wind-sheltered edges of the plateau.

-Reaching the summit of Robinson feels surprisingly spacious.
+Reaching the summit of Robinson itself feels surprisingly spacious.
 At 737 metres it’s one of the highest fells in this part of the Lake District, and the views are superb in every direction.
-To the west the fells above Buttermere dominate the skyline, while to the north the land rolls away towards Keswick and Bassenthwaite Lake.
+To the west the fells above Buttermere dominate the skyline, while to the north the land rolls away towards Keswick, Skiddaw and Blencathra.

 Along Littledale Edge

-Rather than heading straight back down, the route continues south-east along Littledale Edge.
+Rather than heading straight back down the way we came, I do prefer circular routes and this walk continues south-east along Littledale Edge.
 This is one of those classic Lakeland ridges that feels wild but friendly — broad, grassy and easy to walk, with the land falling away on both sides.

 Walking along this ridge gives a completely different perspective of the surrounding fells.
 Robinson quickly falls behind, while the shapely summit of Hindscarth slowly draws nearer ahead.
-The ground undulates gently, making for relaxed walking compared to the steeper climb earlier in the day.
+The ground undulates gently, making for relaxed walking uphill compared to the steeper sections earlier in the day.

 The ridge also offers some wonderful views down into the hidden valley of Littledale, a quiet and rarely visited corner of the fells that adds to the sense of space and solitude.